kenshiro-o/nagato-ai/README.md

 ## Graph-based Agent Systems

 Nagato supports creating complex agent systems using a directed acyclic graph (DAG) approach.
 This allows you to create powerful workflows by connecting different tool nodes and agent nodes.

+For a comprehensive guide on using graphs in Nagato, including detailed examples and best practices, check out the [Graph Package Documentation](nagatoai_core/graph/README.md).

 ### Graph Core Concepts